 - Advantages of an electric camper van

-- Disadvantages of an electric van
+- Disadvantages of an EV van in Australia

 - Electric vans currently available in Australia